ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 5. The `alterSequence` change used to have a `willCycle` attribute.
 That attribute is now called `cycle`

-### February 23, 2017
-Release 1.2.2 of the Groovy DSL is a minor release that resolves a few bugs.
-See the CHANGELOG for more details.
-Note that if you use this DSL via the Gradle Liquibase plugin, you will need version 1.2.3 of that plugin NOT 1.2.2, as that version has a broken dependency on the SNAPSHOT version of the DSL.

-### May 16, 2015
-We are proud to announce that the Liquibase Groovy DSL is now a part of the Liquibase organization.
-I will continue maintain the code, but bringing this project into the Liquibase organization will help keep all things Liquibase together in one place.
-This will help promote Liquibase adoption by making it easier for more people to use, and it will help people stay up to date with the latest releases.
-As part of that move, the artifact name has changed from `net.saliman:groovy-liquibase-dsl` to `org.liquibase:liquibase-groovy-dsl` to be consistent with the rest of the Liquibase artifacts.
-A special thank you to Nathan Voxland for his help and support in bringing the Liquibase project and the Groovy DSL together into one home.

 ## Usage
 Simply include this project's jar file in your class path, along with a version of Liquibase, a version of Groovy, and your database driver, and Liquibase can